-(2) If a person appointed to a public office is also an employee that person shall be treated as an employee for the purposes of this Ordinance.
+- (2) If a person appointed to a public office is also an employee that person shall be treated as an employee for the purposes of this Ordinance (and subsections (3) to (10) do not apply). - (3) A person ("A") who has the power to make an appointment to a public office must not discriminate against a person ("B") - - (a) in the arrangements A makes for deciding to whom to offer the appointment,

-- (3) A person (" $\bf A$ ") who has the power to make an appointment to a public office must not discriminate against a person (" $\bf B$ ") - (a) in the arrangements A makes for deciding to whom to offer the appointment, - (b) as to the terms on which A offers B the appointment, or - (c) by not offering B the appointment. - (4) A person ("A") who has the power to make an appointment to a public office must not victimise a person ("B") in any of the ways or circumstances set out in subsections (3)(a) to (c). - (5) A person who has the power to make an appointment to a public office must not, in relation to the office, harass a person seeking, or being considered for, the appointment. - (6) Subject to subsection (9), a person who is a relevant person in relation to a public office must not discriminate against a person ("B") appointed to the office - (a) as to the terms of B's appointment, - (b) by denying B access, or limiting B's access, to opportunities for promotion, transfer or training, or for receiving any other benefit, facility or service, - (c) by terminating B's appointment, or - (d) by subjecting B to any other detriment.
+- (b) as to the terms on which A offers B the appointment, or - (c) by not offering B the appointment. - (4) A person who has the power to make an appointment to a public office must not victimise a person in any of the ways or circumstances set out in subsection (3)(a) to (c). - (5) A person who has the power to make an appointment to a public office must not, in relation to the office, harass a person seeking, or being considered for, the appointment. - (6) Subject to subsection (9), a person who is a relevant person in relation to a public office must not discriminate against a person ("C") appointed to the office - - (a) as to the terms of C's appointment, - (b) by denying C access, or limiting C's access, to opportunities for promotion, transfer or training, or for receiving any other benefit, facility or service, - (c) by terminating C's appointment, or - (d) by subjecting C to any other detriment. - (7) A relevant person in relation to a public office, must not, in relation to that office, victimise a person in any of the ways or circumstances set out in subsection (6)(a) to (d). - (8) A relevant person in relation to a public office must not, in relation to that office, harass a person appointed to it.

-- (7) A relevant person in relation to a public office, must not, in relation to that office, victimise a person ("B") in any of the ways or circumstances set out in subsections (6)(a) to (d). - (8) A relevant person in relation to a public office must not, in relation to that office, harass a person appointed to it. - (9) If the relevant person in relation to a public office - (a) is a member of the States of Deliberation or the States of Election, or a representative of the Royal Court, and - (b) the relevant person makes a decision to terminate a person's appointment to a public office, then the relevant person is not subject to any liability under subsection (6) in respect of the decision.
+- (9) If the relevant person in relation to a public office - - (a) is a member of the States of Deliberation or the States of Election, or a representative of the Royal Court, and - (b) the relevant person makes a decision, either individually or with others, to terminate a person's appointment to a public office, then the relevant person is not subject to any liability under subsection (6) in respect of the decision.

-- (10) A person is a relevant person in relation to a public office if the person has the power to - (a) decide the terms of appointment to a public office, - (b) grant access to opportunities for promotion, transfer or training or to any other benefit, facility or service connected with the public office, or - (c) terminate an appointment to a public office.
+- (10) A person is a relevant person in relation to a public office if the person has the power, either individually or with others, to - - (a) decide the terms of appointment to a public office, - (b) grant access to opportunities for promotion, transfer or training or to any other benefit, facility or service connected with the public office, or - (c) terminate an appointment to a public office.